-Around 3.7 million Queenslanders including will be eligible to vote in the election and will choose the members of Parliament who will represent them for the next four years.
+Around 3.7 million Queenslanders will be eligible to vote in the elections and will choose the members of Parliament who will represent them for the next four years.

-While voting is compulsory, it's also a right and responsibility in our democracy, and we want to ensure voting is quick and easy.
+While voting is compulsory, it's also a right and responsibility in our democracy, and we want to ensure voting is quick and easy for everyone.